lzwjava/blog-source/pages/resume.md

 * Beijing Dami Entertainment Co. was a company founded by 6 Internet lovers, including me.
 We launched and operated the platform CodeReview, a professional platform for code review, communication, and sharing.
 Engineers can submit their code for expert review to improve the quality of their code.
 It gained around 3000 users.
 * I was responsible for the code development of the backend and half of the frontend.
 We utilized a strong tech stack including PHP, Vue, Code Igniter, Alibaba Cloud, and Ping++.

-### Pinyue Chuangzhi (Beijing) Technology Consulting Co., Software Engineer, 2014.07 - 2015.11
+### Delicious Bookmarks (Beijing) Information Technology Co., Ltd. Software Engineer, 2014.07 - 2015.11

-* Pinyue Chuangzhi has a leading cloud computing provider in China, LeanCloud.
+* Delicious Bookmarks has a leading cloud computing provider in China, LeanCloud.
 It offers a complete set of cloud services including object storage, file storage, web hosting, container, instant messaging, push notification, SMS, and game backend.
 The company serves hundreds of thousands of developer users.
 * I participated in the development of LeanCloud Objective-C SDK and Java SDK.
 I was responsible for the development of LeanChat iOS client and Android client, a chat application set up to demonstrate the  instant messaging SDK.
 Additionally, I was responsible for some frontend projects.
 * We employed a robust tech stack, leveraging modern tools such as iOS SDK, Android SDK, Cocoapods, Xcode, Android Studio, and the Angular framework.